jiheechoi6/FanCrowd/README.md

 #### Events
 This page will display all the events listed in order of most recent to oldest start dates.
 The events display a brief description, which user/admin posted it, the fandom type, the name, location, date and time, and how many users are attending.

-For a user/admin to access more details about the event, they can click the name of the event.
+For a user/admin to access more details about the event, they can click on the `Details` button in the bottom-right corner of the event card.
 If you click the username it will redirect you to that user's profile, if you click the fandom name, it will redirect you to the fandom's discussion board.
 Users/admins can create their own events by giving valid information, if information is missing or invalid, the form will display a validation message and disable the `Create` button.

-If you click the event name, it will redirect you to that event's page where more information will be provided such as reviews from other users, a full description of the event, the overall rating from all the reviews given.
+If you click the `Details` button, it will redirect you to that event's page where more information will be provided such as reviews from other users, a full description of the event, the overall rating from all the reviews given.
 Notice that the user/admin who created the event is the only person who can edit or delete the event, but admins can edit or delete all events whether or not they created them.

 A user/admin is allowed to write a review once on each event.
 Only the user/admin that wrote the review can edit or delete the review, but admins can delete all reviews whether or not they created them.
 The user/admin can click the `Add Review` button, which open a form that has validation messages if information entered is invalid.
 If the information is valid then the `Add` button will be enable, otherwise disabled (Same as all the other forms on the site).
 Reviews are also sorted by recent first.